CONGRATULATIONS ON YOUR NEW PIERCING!

 REMEMBER: Monthly checkups are highly recommended and always free at our studio.
 This way we can assure that your piercing is healing well and take care of any downsizing/jewelry fitting that may be necessary once the initial swelling is gone.
 Checkups are also a good time to address any questions or concerns you’re having regarding new jewelry options.
 If you’re having any issues with your piercing, please do stop in so we can get you on the right path to healing your piercing.

-You can expect to notice some redness, tenderness, and swelling with most piercings during the first few weeks.
+You may experience some redness, tenderness, swelling and clear-whiteish-yellow secretions with most piercings during the first few weeks or months.
 This guide is to assist you in keeping regular with a safe aftercare routine and to minimize complications.

 DON’T wipe near your piercing with a qTip.